Virginia McLaurin

-Virginia Lugenia McLaurin (nee Campbell, March 12, 1909 – November 14, 2022) was an American community volunteer and a semi-supercentarian or a supercentenarian, since her birth certificate was not found but she is believed to have been born between 1909 and 1917.
-Being born under the Jim Crow Laws, such fact is not unusual, as the public records at the time for Black and Native Americans were sometimes missing or inaccurate.
+Virginia Lugenia McLaurin (née Campbell, March 12, 1909 – November 14, 2022) was an American community volunteer, seamstress, manager of a laundry, farm worker, and a semi-supercentarian or supercentenarian, since her birth certificate was not located (or her official birthdate not recorded) believed to have been born between 1909 and 1917.
+Such a fact is not unusual, as she was born under the Jim Crow Laws, as the public records at the time for Black and Native Americans were sometimes missing or inaccurate.

-A resident of Washington, D.C., she gained notability after a video of her dancing with President Barack Obama and First Lady Michelle Obama at the White House went viral, where she attended to receive the President's Volunteer Service Award for her service to the community on February 18, 2016, during a reception held for annual Black History Month, and also for her longevity claim, which although reported extensively by the media press remained unsourced by government and official records.
+A resident of Washington, D.C., she gained notability after a video of her dancing with President Barack Obama and First Lady Michelle Obama at the White House went viral, where she was in attendance to receive the President's Volunteer Service Award for her service to the community on February 18, 2016, during a reception held for annual Black History Month, and also for her longevity claim, which although reported extensively by the media press remained unsourced by government and official records.

 Biography

 Early life

-McLaurin was born to a Black family of sharecroppers in Cheraw, South Carolina; her father John Oliver Campbell died when she was one and her mother Flora Ella McQueen taught her to sew.

-She stated "My Grandfather was Methodist minister, and my father was a Baptist".
+McLaurin was born to a Black family of sharecroppers in Cheraw, South Carolina; her father, John Oliver Campbell, died when she was one and her mother, Flora Ella McQueen, taught her to sew.
+She has stated that "my grandfather was Methodist minister, and my father was a Baptist".

 According to McLaurin, she "was birthed by a midwife and the birthday put in a Bible somewhere."
 In her childhood, she worked in the fields with her parents, shucking corn and picking cotton.

-She grew up during the Jim Crow era when racial segregation was widespread throughout the Southern United States.

-Never receiving an education past third grade, McLaurin got married at 13 and later moved to New Jersey as part of the Great Migration.
+She was raised amid the Jim Crow era, when racial segregation was widespread throughout the Southern United States.
+Never receiving more than a third grade education, McLaurin was married at 13 and later moved to New Jersey as part of the Great Migration.
 Widowed when her husband was killed in a bar fight, she moved to Washington D.C. to be closer to her sister in 1939.
 Around this time she took responsibility for a three-year-old boy after his father had remarried and the new wife did not want to take on the child.
 McLaurin formally adopted the boy when he was aged 14.

-In her career, she worked as a seamstress, as a domestic helper for families in Silver Spring, Maryland, and managed a laundry shop.
+Over the course of her life, McLaurin worked as a seamstress, as a domestic helper for families in Silver Spring, Maryland, and as manager of a laundry shop.

 Community volunteer

-From the early 1980s, McLaurin volunteered forty hours per week at Roots Public Charter School through AmeriCorps Seniors.
+From the early 1980s onwards, McLaurin volunteered forty hours per week at Roots Public Charter School through AmeriCorps Seniors.
 She joined the United Planning Organization Foster Grandparent Program in October 1994.
 In 2013, she received a volunteer community service award from Mayor Vincent C. Gray.
-After a TV crew publicized the fact that her apartment was infested with bed bugs in 2014, a local pest control company got rid of the infestation and gave her a free bed.
+After a TV crew publicized the fact that her apartment was infested with bed bugs in 2014, a local pest control company removed the infestation and provided her with a free bed.